tkn-tub/ns3-gym/doc/manual/source/lte-testing.rst

 The test vectors are obtained by an Octave script that applies the described algorithm.
 The unit test program checks that the SINR calculation in downlink is performed correctly in the :cpp:class:`ns3::LtePhy` interface.
 It implements this interface in the :cpp:class:`ns3::LteTestUePhy` test class.

+The test passes if the calculated values are equal to the test vector within a tolerance of :math:`10^{-7}`.
+The tolerance is meant to account for the approximation errors typical of floating point arithmetic.

 SINR calculation in the Uplink
 ------------------------------

-This unit test program checks that the SINR calculation in uplink is performed correctly.
-The SINR in the uplink is calculated for each Resource Block assigned to data transmissions by dividing the power of the intended signal from the considered UE by the sum of the noise power plus all the transmissions on the same RB coming from other UEs (the interference signals).
+The test suite ``lte-uplink-sinr`` checks that the SINR calculation in uplink is performed correctly.
+The SINR in the uplink is calculated for each Resource Block assigned to data transmissions by dividing the power of the intended signal from the considered UE by the sum of the noise power plus all the transmissions on the same RB coming from other UEs belonging to different cells (the interference signals).

 .. math::